+35725368683

 The same rules apply to yachts, ships, and other vessels.

-Cyprus has three types of registration: provisional, permanent and parallel.
+Cyprus has three types of registration: provisional, permanent, and parallel.

 • Permanent registration: this is the most common type of registration.
-If the vessel was previously registered in a foreign registry, a certificate of deletion from that previous registry would be required.
+If the vessel was previously registered in a foreign registry, a certificate of deletion from that previous Registry would be required.

 • Parallel registration: two categories; parallel-in and parallel-out.